lukelawlor/sortstudy-cli/README.md

 This program uses ncurses for drawing to the terminal.

-On Debian-based Linux distros, you can install ncurses with this command:
+On Debian-based Linux distros, you can install the ncurses library with this command:

     sudo apt install ncurses-base